 Want to accelerate your city’s zero waste transition?
 The world’s first Zero Waste Cities (ZWC) Certification is the perfect way for European municipalities to certify their zero waste journey, committing to more ambitious circular goals, implementing greener and more sustainable policies and solutions in waste reduction and management and promoting circular economy practices at the local level.

-Why do we need a Zero Waste Cities Certification?
+Why a Zero Waste Cities Certification?

 - help municipalities to comply (and go beyond) with EU and national regulations;

 - promote the implementation of efficient systems which save natural and economic resources, as well as